Frequently Asked Questions

 Which machine is the most durable?

-The most durable should be the Spring Pistons, followed by BZ then E61.
 Many have the concept that the old E61 is more durable than the other models, this is not backed by any evidence.
 Inside the E61, it has about 25 loose parts in the grouphead, like gears that brush against each other, and many more gaskets that will eventually wear off.
 Thus the E61 will definitely have a higher probability of having a part failing.

 Spring pistons are definitely more long-lasting, given the fact that there are much lesser components and the pump doesn’t require working as hard to pull the extraction.
 Extraction is instead done by solid springs, which can easily last for decades.